michaelbarker/quant2/project2-01.markdown

 McCourt School of Public Policy, Georgetown University

 ### Overview
+This project will focus on categorical variables.
+In quant class, you've likely discussed categorical variables such as race and highest level of education completed.

 We will be investigating data collected from college athletic programs.
 Look for Download Data files on the page linked below. http://ope.ed.gov/athletics